 Is shea butter the new coconut oil?
 The internet seems to think it is pretty darn amazing and while the verdict may still out, the benefits of shea butter for skin and hair are indisputably amazing.
 It is all natural, non toxic and super easy to work into your daily natural skincare routine!
 It is also mentioned as a great ingredient in almost all of the best natural skincare books that i’ve reviewed!
 Table of Contents What is Shea Butter?What are the Benefits of Shea Butter?Shea Butter UsesWhich Type of Shea Butter is the Best?
 What is Shea Butter?
 Shea butter is a fat extracted from the nut of the African shea tree.
 It is usually yellow in color when raw, with more processed versions being ivory or white in color.
 It is widely used in cosmetics as a moisturizer, salve or lotion because its high fat content makes it an all star moisturizer.
 Is a solid at room temperature and melts at body temperature which makes shea butter an excellent ingredient in diy recipes.
 More from Wikipedia What are the Benefits of Shea Butter?
 Shea butter has loads of benefits and works well for all your crunchy diy skincare recipes!
 According to Wellness Mama “Shea butter is a skin superfood that comes from the seeds of the fruit of the Shea (Karite) tree and that is naturally rich in vitamins A, E and F. It offers UV protection (it is SPF ~6) and provides the skin with essential fatty acids and the nutrients necessary for collagen production.”
 Moisturizer: In a study by Poelman and co workers, a cream containing 5% Shea Butter versus a placebo cream were applied to the forearms of 10 volunteers.
 Short-term moisturization was observed; it peaked after 1 hour and persists for 8 hours.
 Shea butter is also an excellent ingredient in lotion for the face or conditioner for the hair since it is loaded with vitamins, antioxidants and fatty acids.
 Not only does shea butter moisturize but it also helps heal skin issues.
 WIN.
 Anti-Inflammatory: A research study from 2012 also found that shea butter is anti inflammatory, which means using shea butter for acne will be beneficial as inflammation is a root cause of acne.
 Since it is also an excellent moisturizer, it will reduce skin oiliness as oily skin is often caused by skin actually being too dry.
 Oily skin leads to clogged pores, which leads to acne.
 Its a vicious cycle, but proper moisturizing and gentle skin care which reduces inflammation will help treat acne!
 Anti-Aging Properties: In a clinical study involving 30 volunteers it was reported that Shea butter diminished various aging signs and in another study shea butter was shown to boost collagen production.
 (Score!).
 Pin Me!
 Shea Butter Uses What can shea butter be used for?
 I’ve made a list of some of my favourite uses for it!
 Get ready for some awesome crunchy skincare ideas!
 In a face moisturizer for acne.
 As an ingredient in the most luxurious natural deodorant.
 (Recipe from Crafty Little Gnome).
 As a massage butter As an ingredient in homemade non toxic sunscreen. (recipe from Delicious Obsessions).
 Studies have shown shea butter is a natural sunscreen!!
 Home Made Lotion Bar for moisturizing face, body or hair.
 (Recipe from Eco living Mama).
 On scars to help heal and produce collagen In a body butter to help heal eczema By itself on the lips or in homemade lip balm (recipe from DIY Beauty Base) On the scalp as a moisturizer to prevent dandruff and moisturize hair As an ingredient in face lotion to prevent aging and wrinkles.
 Shea butter helps restore elasticity of aging skin and prevent premature fine lines with the use of its organic fatty acids.
 To help prevent stretch marks during pregnancy (yaasssss!)
 In DIY super moisturizing Shaving Cream (Recipe from Suburbia Unwrapped) To soothe sunburn Which Type of Shea Butter is the Best?
 As with most ingredients on this website I always recommend buying organic shea butter without any other added ingredients (such as preservatives or stabilizers).
 You get what you pay for, so your DIY Shea Butter recipes will only be as good as the ingredients that you use to create them.
 Things to look for when buying Shea Butter: Unrefined (some producers refine/bleach the shea butter to make it white or remove the smell, but it is naturally yellow with a soft natural smell.
 Refining the shea butter will reduce the beneficial properties) Grade A quality Organic Raw 100% pure without any other ingredients unbleached Click here to see the Shea Butter I use that checks out for all the above.
 Click here to buy shea butter off of amazon and help support this blog xoxo What are your favourite uses for shea butter?
 Have you tried it?
 I’d love to hear your experiences in the comments!!!
 Stay Natural xoxox 2 Responses Idara July 31, 2019 Fascinating post.
 I love shea butter for homemade body butters.
 However, my oily skin responds better to hemp oil.
 It moisturizes my skin without breaking me out.
 Thank you for sharing this post.
-Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Save my name, email, and website in this browser for the next time I comment.
+Reply smith July 20, 2020 Hey there, This was very informative article with beautiful content, I would love to read more of this content in the coming days.
+Thanks for sharing. read more Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 Notify me of new posts by email.